electron/electron/docs/api/crash-reporter.md

 ### `crashReporter.getParameters()`

-See all of the current parameters being passed to the crash reporter.
+Returns `Record<string, string>` - Gets all of the current parameters being passed to the crash reporter.

 ## Crash Report Payload